Practice of Clinical Medicine

 - 70 fourth-year student co-leaders, and

-The benefits of the FCM program extend beyond the preclinical curriculum.
+The benefits of the PCM program extend beyond the preclinical curriculum.
 Fourth-year student co-leaders reinforce their own clinical skills and develop teaching skills in preparation for residencies.
 Physicians share their expertise with enthusiasm and dedication.
-Patients and office staff welcome FCM students in clinical practices in Richmond and throughout the region.
+Patients and office staff welcome PCM students in clinical practices in Richmond and throughout the region.
 Internal Medicine, Family Medicine and Pediatric faculties have grown from the close collaboration.

-In addition to traditional studies, the first and second years of medical school include FCM small-group and preceptorship experiences.
+In addition to traditional studies, the MS-1 and MS-2 years of medical school include PCM small-group and preceptorship experiences.
 Students meet in small groups on campus, participate in office-based preceptorships, and receive valuable feedback through direct observation as well as written assignments, tests, and quizzes.
 Click on each of the links below for more information: